 Yoga has other advantages, including being gentler on your muscles, ligaments, and bones than most aerobic exercises.
 Therefore yoga may appeal to people with less physical ability like those with heart conditions, the elderly, or people who suffer musculoskeletal or joint pain.
 Yoga may also increase wellbeing more than other types of exercise, by reducing stress and anxiety, and it may appeal to those who aren’t interested in other types of physical exercise such as jogging, swimming or cycling.

-However, more in depth and larger scale research is needed to confirm the heart and metabolic benefits of practicing yoga.
+However, more in-depth and larger-scale research is needed to confirm the heart and metabolic benefits of practising yoga.
 Further research around the types of yoga practices people are doing, how regularly and for how long, is also needed.